Risk Factors Dashboard

 Because our business is dependent upon a small number of clients, the loss of a major client could impair our ability to operate profitably.

 Our business is currently and has historically been dependent upon a small number of clients.
-During the years ended October 31, 2023 and 2022, a small number of clients accounted for a disproportionately large percentage of our revenue.
-In the years ended October 31, 2023 and 2022, four customers accounted for, in aggregate, approximately 37.6% and 38.8% of total revenue, respectively.
-In the years ended October 31, 2022 and 2021, three customers accounted for, in aggregate, approximately 38.8% and 40.9% of total revenue, respectively.
+During the years ended October 31, 2024 and 2023, a small number of clients accounted for a disproportionately large percentage of our revenue.
+In the years ended October 31, 2024 and 2023, three customers accounted for, in aggregate, approximately 38.1% and 37.5% of total revenue, respectively.

 The loss of, or significant reduction in the scope of work performed for, or any significant change in the financial terms related to, any major customer could impair our ability to operate profitably.
 We cannot assure that we will not sustain significant decreases in revenue from our major customers or that we will be able to replace any major customers or the resulting decline in revenue.